skip to main |

 When I was standing by the hearse I was still choked up.
 Uncle Ronnie came up and said… It’s Ok Guero.
 But at the internment Uncle Ronnie was going around asking people if they needed anything (like water) and I said, yeah I’ll take a Whataburger with cheese, fries and a Coke and he grinned and said that’s my Guero!

 I see my parent’s generation quickly fading away and know that there are some big funerals awaiting me.
 We’ve lost three old timers at church this year and there are several more right behind them.
-It’s at times like these that we need God the most… when we hand over our most beloved to him to care for them forever.

 I lost my Dad when he was 62 years old.
 I still ask God to find him and tell him that I love him.